 365 x 12.03 ÷ 2.0x $0.1041 = $228.54

-So, as per national average prices of gas and electricity, cost of electric water heater is higher than gas all over the United States.
+So, as per the national average prices of gas and electricity, the cost of electric water heater is higher than gas all over the United States.

-Also, non-condensing type gas water heaters are less expensive but need extra cost for installation of venting pipe.
-On the other side, condensing type gas water heaters are expansive than non-condensing, but their installation cost is lower as no need any venting system.
+Also, non-condensing type gas water heaters are less expensive but need extra cost to install venting pipes.
+On the other side, condensing type gas water heaters are expensive than non-condensing, but their installation cost is lower as no need for any venting system.

-Installation cost varies on some factors, one of them is the place of installation.
-If you set it in a new custom-made house than it will be lower, or if you set as replacement of old tank type the cost will be much higher than usual.
+Installation cost varies on some factors; one of them is the place of installation.
+If you set it in a new custom-made house, it will be lower, or if you set it as a replacement for an old tank-type, the cost will be much higher than usual.

 The gas-fueled tankless electric heater is expensive to install than the electric one.
-You have to consider a complex type III ventilation system for non-condensing gas water heater made of stainless steel.
+You have to consider a complex type III ventilation system for a non-condensing gas water heater made of stainless steel.
 It required enough airflow for proper combustion.
-If you change the old tank heater with gas tankless, you need to renovate the existing ventilation system as per instruction of the manufacturer.
+If you change the old tank heater with gas tankless, you need to renovate the existing ventilation system per the manufacturer’s instruction.

-The gas heater also demands up-gradation of home incoming gas line, as it needs high gas pressure to operate.
+The gas heater also demands up-gradation of the incoming gas line, as it needs high gas pressure to operate.

-If you stay in a rental house, to set ventilation system, you may require prior permission from your homeowner.
-In that case, you can configure your gas tankless water heater at outdoor.
+If you stay in a rental house to set ventilation system, you may require prior permission from your homeowner.
+In that case, you can configure your gas tankless water heater outdoor.

-To power the electric heater you need a particular supply line which may not match with your existing electrical connection.
-Otherwise, the installation of electric water heater is easy and inexpensive.
+To power the electric heater, you need a particular supply line that may not match your existing electrical connection.
+Otherwise, the installation of an electric water heater is easy and inexpensive.

-In spite of operating efficiency due to price, the gas-fueled tankless water heater is less costly to produce than the electric one.
-The energy factor of gas water heaters are 80-85%, and electric heaters are above 98%.
-The earlier part of our review we showed the calculation of operating cost of both the water heater which prove that the gas one is less expensive to produce, means you can save more energy bill.
+Despite operating efficiency due to price, the gas-fueled tankless water heater is less costly to produce than the electric one.
+The energy factor of gas water heaters is 80-85%, and electric heaters are above 98%.
+The earlier part of our review showed the calculation of operating cost of both the water heater, which proves that the gas one is less expensive to produce, means you can save more energy bill.

 Water supply and flow rate

-One of the primary difference between traditional tank water heater and tankless is continuous hot water supply whenever required.
-In this case, a gas water heater is more efficient than electric.
+One of the primary differences between the traditional tank water heater and tankless is the continuous hot water supply whenever required.
+In this case, a gas water heater is more efficient than the electric one.

 However, hot water temperature and flow again depend on the temperature of incoming water.
-In winter, the temperature of inflow water is colder which reduce the hot water flow for both types of heaters.
+In winter, the inflow water temperature is colder, which reduces the hot water flow for both types of heaters.

-Compare to storage or tank type water heater, repair & maintenance of both type of tankless water heater is simple.
-As gas tankless water heater is little complex than electric, it needs some extra support.
+Compare to storage or tank-type water heater, repair & maintenance of both types of tankless water heater is simple.
+As a gas tankless water heater is a little complex than electric, it needs extra support.

-To get long life and better performance gas water heater need regular checkup per annum by an expert plumber.
-Besides checking the performance of gas water heater, it needs to check the venting system to ensure the safety of combustion process.
+A gas water heater needs a regular checkup per annum by an expert plumber to get long life and better performance.
+Besides checking the performance of the gas water heater, it needs to check the venting system to ensure the safety of the combustion process.

-For both type tankless heater urge, flushing in every 6 or 12 months interval depends on water quality to eliminate lime buildup.
+For both tankless heater urges, flushing every 6 or 12 months interval depends on water quality to eliminate lime buildup.
 Also required to use pre-filter to avoid sedimentation inside heat exchanger or pipelines which may cause water leakage.
-However, need more cleaning for gas type as it operated by fuel.
+However, it needs more cleaning for gas type as it operated by fuel.

-As there is no combustion process in an electric tankless water heater, it emits less poisonous gases than other types.
+There is no combustion process in an electric tankless water heater, and it emits less poisonous gases than other types.
 So it is more environmentally friendly.
-The energy factor of an electric water heater is almost 98% means it saves energy as well as conserve water too.
+The energy factor of an electric water heater is almost 98%, which means it saves energy and conserves water.
 It is also beneficial to you.

 Service Life and Warranty

-Usually, the service life of tankless water heater is more prolonged than traditional water heaters.
-In the tankless system, gas and electric both are lasting more or less 20 years.
+Usually, the service life of a tankless water heater is more prolonged than traditional water heaters.
+In the tankless system, gas and electricity both are lasting more or less 20 years.
 Among two, gas-fueled required more maintenance to get long service life.

-Though tankless water heater lasting long without any significant troubles, however, a warranty can save buyer in any accidental case.
-The manufacturer of gas water heater offers roughly 10-years warranty for a heat exchanger, 5-years for sprats and 1-year for labor.
+Though a tankless water heater lasts long without any significant troubles, a warranty can save buyers in any accidental case.
+The gas water heater manufacturer offers a roughly 10-years warranty for a heat exchanger, 5-years for sprats, and 1-year for labor.

-In case of an electric water heater, many manufacturers offer a lifetime warranty, or some are offering five years sprats and 1-year labor warranty.
-The electric water heater is required less troubleshooting and repair than gas type.
+In the case of an electric water heater, many manufacturers offer a lifetime warranty, or some are offering five years sprats and a 1-year labor warranty.
+The electric water heater is required less troubleshooting and repair than the gas type.

 Besides, some manufacturer offers free installation, if so you can cut your expense.
-To cover warranty most of the cases manufacturer demand installation by a professional plumber, otherwise, the warranty may void.
+To cover the warranty in most cases, manufacturers demand installation by a professional plumber.
+Otherwise, the warranty may void.

-Tankless water heater mostly manufactured by rust proof and non-corrosive materials which plays an important role to increase longevity.
-Moreover, proper maintenance shouted to get extended lifespan.
+The tankless water heater is mostly manufactured by rustproof and non-corrosive materials, which plays an important role in increasing longevity.
+Moreover, proper maintenance shouted to get an extended lifespan.

-If you prefer on cost savings and high GPM (if large family) than gas tankless water heater will come first.
+If you prefer cost savings and high GPM (if large family), then a gas tankless water heater will come first.

 Tax Credit and Rebates

-ENERGY STAR is a U.S. Environmental Protection Agency voluntary program which helps businesses and individuals to saves money and protect our climate through superior energy efficiency.
-According to them, Home builders are qualified for a $2,000 tax credit for a new energy efficient home that achieves 50% energy savings for heating and cooling over the 2006 International Energy Conservation Code (IECC) and supplements.
+ENERGY STAR is a U.S. Environmental Protection Agency voluntary program that helps businesses and individuals save money and protect our climate through superior energy efficiency.
+According to them, Home builders are qualified for a $2,000 tax credit for a new energy-efficient home that achieves 50% energy savings for heating and cooling over the 2006 International Energy Conservation Code (IECC) and supplements.

-According to Federal Tax Credit if you install gas, oil or propane tankless water heater which achieves at least 0.82 energy factor will get $300 tax credit benefit.
+According to Federal Tax Credit, if you install a gas, oil, or propane tankless water heater which achieves at least 0.82 energy factor will get a $300 tax credit benefit.
 However, it may vary from state to state.

 We cover almost all the good and bad sides of both the tankless water heater.
-Now it is your turn – either you choose gas water heater for higher flow rate with low fuel cost or if you want low maintenance and installation cost then may go for electric one.
+Now it is your turn – either you choose a gas water heater for a higher flow rate with low fuel cost, or if you want low maintenance and installation cost, then you may go for an electric one.